thruflo/ntorque/README.md

 when a new task arrives is write it to disk (with a due date and a retry count).

-Now, when the consumer receives the push notification from Redis, it reads the data from PostgreSQL and performs the task by making a POST request to the task's webhook url.
+Now, when the consumer receives the push notification from Redis, it reads the data from disk and performs the task by making a POST request to the task's webhook url.
 In most cases, this request will succeed, the task will be marked as completed and no more needs to be done.
-However, this won't happen *every time* as the process is highly vulnerable to network and system errors.
+However, this won't happen *every time* as the process is highly vulnerable to network errors.

 The Torque process can fall over.
 Redis can fall over.
 The webhook request can encounter any number of transient errors.
 The longer the web hook request takes